Sunday, January 24, 2021

 (A Daniel Mackie illustration)

 “A frontiersman lost his way in an uninhabited region on a dark and tempestuous night.
 The rain fell in torrents, accompanied by terrible thunder and more terrific lightning.
 To increase his trouble his horse halted, being exhausted with fatigue and fright.
-Presently a bolt of lightning struck a neighboring tree, and the crash brought the man to his knees.
-He was not an expert in prayer, but his appeal was short and to the point:
+Suddenly a bolt of lightning struck a neighboring tree, and the crash brought the man to his knees.
+He wasn't much for prayer, but his appeal was short and to the point: ‘Oh, good Lord, if it is all the same to you, give us a little more light, and a little less noise.’

 While all storytelling is generally interesting, only some are captivating, glued-to-the-seat presentations – humorous or otherwise.
 That element of drama depends on an author’s ability to tell the story.